 Each year, the Company conducts afforestation training for employees at forests owned by the Group in Hokkaido.
-We also continue to carry out forest conservation work in collaboration with the staff of the Tokyo Metropolitan

-Government Bureau of Waterworks at Mitsui Fudosan &EARTH FOREST TOKYO, a forest for water resource conservation in Tokyo.
+We also continue to carry out forest conservation work in collaboration with the staff of the Tokyo Metropolitan Government Bureau of Waterworks at Mitsui Fudosan & EARTH FOREST TOKYO, a forest for water resource conservation in Tokyo.

 Group companies are also carrying out their own environmental training and education.
-Mitsui Fudosan Facilities Co., Ltd. provides environmental training as part of new employee training, and Mitsui Fudosan Residential Lease Co., Ltd. and Tokyo Midtown Management Co., Ltd. provide environmental education.
+Mitsui Fudosan Facilities Co., Ltd. provides environmental training for new employees and offer existing employees environmental training via e-Learning, as well as eco tours and other training.
+Mitsui Fudosan Residential Lease Co., Ltd. and Tokyo Midtown Management Co., Ltd. provide environmental education.